georgeo30/cppAssignmentTwo/ReadMe.txt

 To Run the program through terminal.

-1)Assuming you have already types in "make" and compiled the files
+1)Assuming you have already typed in "make" and compiled the files

 2) you can then test by typing in as specified in the pdf